Anastasios George Leventis: Private life

-The earliest records of his family go back to the 18th Century when a young ancestor had traveled to the Peloponnese to join the abortive 1770 uprising against Ottoman rule (known to history as the ‘Orlov’ rebellion).
-By the time of his birth, his family counted a number of distinguished clerics who served at the highest levels — metropolitan bishops, patriarchs from the Orthodox churches of Jerusalem and Antioch, as well as from the Church of Cyprus.
+The earliest records of his family go back to the 18th century, when a young ancestor had traveled to the Peloponnese to join the abortive 1770 uprising against Ottoman rule (known to history as the Orlov revolt).
+By the time of his birth, his family counted a number of distinguished clerics, who served at the highest levels — metropolitan bishops, patriarchs from the Orthodox churches of Jerusalem and of Antioch, as well as from the Church of Cyprus.